zhaohuanqdcn/tp/docs/UserGuide.md

 #### 4.2.10 Exporting meetings in .ics format : `exportmeeting`

+_done by: Liu Chuyue_

-Exports all meetings as an iCalendar file that is compatible with other calendar apps such as Google Calendar.
+Exports all meetings as an iCalendar file that can be imported into other calendar apps such as Google Calendar.

 Format: `exportmeeting`

-- Any trailing words following the command will be ignored.
+- If you enter anything after the command, such as `exportmeeting 2`, the extra input will be ignored.
 By default, the resulting file can be found in the `data` folder.
 Check the FAQ section to see how to change the save location.

 Example Usage
 ```